kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/nationalparks/README.md

 [Fivetran's Connector SDK](https://fivetran.com/docs/connectors/connector-sdk) allows you to code a custom data connector using Python and deploy it as an extension of Fivetran.
 Fivetran automatically manages running the connector on your scheduled frequency and manages the required compute resources.

-This is a simple example for how to work with the fivetran_connector_sdk module.
+This is a simple example for how to work with the fivetran_connector_sdk module to extract data from multiple tables.

 It shows the use of a connector.py file that calls a publicly available API.